Trusted Local Attorneys For Your Criminal Defense

 Sometimes the Police arrive after an event has taken place and people have cooled down.
 An officer may arrive with a pre-existing notion that an assault has occurred without knowing whether all elements of the offense can be proven.
 Assault chargers often arise as the result of two people shouting, swearing and threatening one another.
 They arrest sometimes on the basis of the statements by witnesses who may be friends or relatives of one of the parties and “on their side” sometimes it’s merely “he said-she said” situation.

-The important thing to remember is that merely being charged with a crime does not mean that the defenders will be convicted of the crime.
+The important thing to remember is that merely being charged with a crime does not mean that the defendants will be convicted of the crime.

 Another common example is a DUI arrest.
 To prove a DUI the state must show that the defendant was driving or in actual physical control of an operable motor vehicle while: